JamesPWagner/JamesPWagner.github.io/samples.md

 </style>

-# eLearning and Technical Documentation Samples
+# eLearning, Technical Documentation, and Video Samples

 Representative eLearning, documentation, and video samples from VMware, Hewlett-Packard, and BMC Software.